Buying SignalsSales StrategyAI Sales Tools

 Recommended signals action flow.
 Avina takes care of these steps out-of-the-box.

-Once you’ve determined it’s the right time to reach out, you’ll want to leverage the intel you from the signal to send a message that will resonate.
+Once you've determined it's the right time to reach out, you'll want to leverage the intel from the signal to send a message that will resonate.

 Rather than referencing the buying signal directly (e.g., "I saw you looked at our case study on X"), which may sound a bit creepy, use what the signal tells you about their pain point to tailor your message in a natural, helpful way.
 For example, if a prospect showed interest in a specific case study, you might email them offering another resource related to that topic.